 Gert Ahrens is the instructor for this class, which is held on Wednesday mornings at 10am.
 There is no fee for this class and you may join at any time.

 FOR YOUR HEALTH

 ASK THE PHARMACIST

-Walgreen's Pharmacist Andrew Montante will be at the Center once a month.
-Call to find out when he will be here.
-Stop in and ask him any questions regarding prescriptions.
+Walgreen's Pharmacist Dawn Hoffmann will be at the Center once a month.
+Call to find out when she will be here.
+Stop in and ask her any questions regarding prescriptions.
 You may bring your medications with you.

 BLOOD PRESSURE SCREENING

 The City of Tonawanda Fire Department will provide this free service on the first Thursday of each month from 11-11:30am.
 No appointment is necessary.
 Also Fire Chief Stuart would like to remind our members that in keeping with your Health Programs the Fire Department will take your Blood Pressure at Fire Headquarters anytime you may have to have a regular reading before going to your doctor.

 CENTER EXERCISE EQUIPMENT

 The Center has a health maintenance room in the lower level of the building with several pieces of exercise equipment for use by the members.
 You may stop in any day from 9:30am to 3:30pm to take advantage of this program.
 Stop in to see the renovations that have been made.

 Mr. Todd Potter will be at the Center on the second Tuesday of every month at 10:00 am.
 This is a free service with no appointment necessary.